AnyHooks/AnyHooks/CODE.md

 ### Automated Verification with AI

 > You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on dynamic matching using regular expressions.
 Ensure that regular expressions are the priority for dynamic matching for better performance and maintainability.
 Provide a revised version of the code that aligns with these guidelines.
 > Please analyze the code to check if it follows the guidelines for dynamic matching: Are regular expressions used for dynamic matching?
-Is grep used only as a fallback?: [Insert Bash Script Code Here]
+Is grep used only as a fallback?:

 ```bash
 --arg sys_content "You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on dynamic matching using regular expressions.
 Ensure that regular expressions are the priority for dynamic matching for better performance and maintainability.
 Provide a revised version of the code that aligns with these guidelines."